Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions

 \subsection{Network Architecture}

-To encode an FJSP or JSP instance, we use a dual attention network (DAN), adapted from DANIEL~\cite{DANIEL}, for both the policy network $\pi_\psi$ and the quantile critic $Z_\theta$.
-Fig.~\ref{fig:architecture} illustrates our network architecture.
-DAN process two parallel attention streams that take the relevant operations $O_{i,j}\in \mathcal{O}_{t}$ and machines $M_k\in \mathcal{M}_{t}$.
-DAN learns the complex relation between each machine-operation pair at timestep $t$ as input and embeds them as $h_{O_{i,j}}$ and $h_{M_k}$.
-A detailed explanation of DAN and the input features can be found in App.~\ref{ap:dual_attention}.
+To encode an FJSP or JSP instance, we use a dual attention network (DAN), adapted from DANIEL~\citep{DANIEL}, for both the policy network $\pi_\psi$ and the quantile critic $Z_\theta$.
+Fig.~\ref{fig:architecture} shows our network architecture.
+DAN processes two parallel attention streams over the relevant operations $O_{i,j}\in \mathcal{O}_{t}$ and machines $M_k\in \mathcal{M}_{t}$, learning the complex relation between each machine-operation pair at timestep $t$ and embedding them as $h_{O_{i,j}}$ and $h_{M_k}$.
+A detailed explanation of DAN and the input features is provided in App.~\ref{ap:dual_attention}.